Facts Concerning the Late Arthur Jermyn and His Family: Plot

 Sir Alfred grew up to inherit the baronetcy.
-He joined a band of music hall performers, where he married a singer and fathered a child.
+He joined a band of music hall performers, where he married a singer and fathered a child, Arthur.
 At the age of 36, he abandoned his family to join an American circus, where he became fascinated with a gorilla "of lighter colour than the average".
 He became its trainer, but was killed in Chicago after staging a boxing match with the gorilla in which the gorilla hurt him with a punch, causing him to attack the gorilla which fatally retaliated.

 Sir Arthur inherited the family possessions and lived in Jermyn House with his mother, who used the family's limited remaining resources to send him to the University of Oxford.
 Arthur is described as having a very unusual appearance, and supposedly the strangest in the line descended from Wade.
 Arthur became an ethnologist and antiquarian, eventually visiting the Onga and Kaliri regions of the Belgian Congo on a research expedition in 1911.
 Speaking to an elderly chief, Mwanu, Arthur heard tales of a stone city of "white ape-like creatures", who were wiped out and their city destroyed by the N'bangus.
 The N'bangus reportedly removed from the sacked city the "Stuffed Goddess", the mummified body of an "ape-princess" who had married a "great white god" who had come from the west.
 The couple had ruled the city for many years, before leaving when the princess birthed a son.
 Later, the couple returned to the city, where following the princess' death the "god" preserved and entombed her body and left once again.
 In 1912, Arthur locates the ruins of the stone city, but is unable to access its vaults.
 Returning to a trading post, Arthur talks to a Belgian agent, M. Verhaeren, who offers to attempt to obtain the "Stuffed Goddess" from the N'bangus and ship it to Arthur in England.

 In June 1913, M. Verhaeren wrote to Arthur confirming he had obtained the body; he noted that the body bears an empty locket with armorial designs, and remarked on the mummy's face.
 In August 1913, the body arrived at Jermyn House.
 Arthur began his examination of the mummy, only to run away from his room screaming, and later commit suicide by dousing himself in oil and burning himself alive on the moor outside Jermyn House, bringing the Jermyn family line to an end.

 Lovecraft then describes the contents of the stuffed goddess's coffin: the ape goddess has a golden locket around her neck with the Jermyn coat of arms on it and bears a striking resemblance to Arthur.
 It is clear that Wade's supposedly Portuguese wife was really the "ape-princess", and all of his descendants were the product of their bestial union.
 Arthur's remains are neither collected nor buried on account of this.
 The mummy is removed and burnt by the Royal Anthropological Institute of Great Britain and Ireland and the locket thrown in a well.